Combining Conditional Statements and Functions Exercise:

 Remember that returning a value exits the entire function, so we do not need any additional ‘ELIF or ‘ELSE’ statements in case the number is neither positive nor negative.
 We simply add another return statement stating the number is 0 and we are done with our function.
 Make sure the last return statement is not indented under either of the preceding if-statements.

 def sign(num): if num<0: return ("Negative") if num>0: return ("Positive") return ("The number is 0")

 To test our work, we can call the function several times with different values to ensure we correctly covered all possible scenarios.

 And that’s the end of this exercise.
 A short one – but enough to test your ability to combine functions and conditionals!

-Good job and check out the full range of exercise here!
+Good job and check out the full range of exercises here!